mossprescott/pynand/alt/README.md

 [alt/reduce.py](reduce.py) adds an optimization phase after parsing and before the normal compiler runs, which replaces certain function calls with lower-overhead "reduced" alternatives.

+## Alternative languages

+[alt/scheme](scheme/) provides a compiler and REPL for the Scheme language (circa R4RS), using the "big" architecture.

 ## Results

 | Location                         | Nands        | ROM size       | Cycles per frame | Cycles for init    |